A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes: Spatial extreme model with max-stable process

-A max-stable process model for spatial extremes is decomposed into two parts: marginal distributions and the spatial dependence structure.
-Let $M(s)$ be the extremal variable at site $s$ in a domain $D\subset R^2$.
-Let $X(s)$ be the covariate vector available at site $s$.
-The marginal models are GEV distributions:
+A max-stable process model for spatial extremes consists of two parts: marginal distributions and spatial dependence structure.
+The marginal distribution at each site is a GEV distribution, which may incorporate temporal nonstationarity through temporally varying covariates such as the SOI.
+In particular, let $M(s,t)$ be the maximum at site $s$ in block $t$ in a spatial domain $D \subset\mathbb{R}^2$.
+The distribution of $M(s,t)$ is